mesaguy/ansible-prometheus/docs/node_exporter.md

       - '--collector.systemd'
       - '--no-collector.zfs'

 The version of node_exporter to install.
-The source version defines the version as specified in version control:
+The default version can be found in the [node_exporter variables file](../vars/software/node_exporter.yml) and can be used to override the default version:

-    prometheus_node_exporter_version: "0.18.1"
+    prometheus_node_exporter_version: "1.0.0"

-    prometheus_node_exporter_src_version: "v0.18.1"
+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_node_exporter_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9100: